-Jay this sounds like a connection problem at the electrical panel with one of the main incoming electrical lines, most likely the neutral, or it could be a main circuit breaker that has a deteriorating connection with an internalÂ panel component.
+- Jay this sounds like a connection problem at the electrical panel with one of the main incoming electrical lines, most likely the neutral wire, or it could be a main circuit breaker that has a deteriorating connection with an internal panel component.

-This is a very common electrical problem that occurs when the outside temperatures rise which will cause the electrical loads (air conditioning, etc.) to increase, thereby causing expansion and contraction of the electrical components, especially those components which are aluminum type materials and or aluminum wire.
+- This is a very common electrical problem that occurs when the outside temperatures rise which will cause the electrical loads (air conditioning, etc.) to increase, thereby causing expansion and contraction of the electrical components, especially those components which are aluminum type materials and or aluminum wire.

-This electrical problem will require testing and troubleshooting starting at the electrical panel that feeds your home electrical circuits.
+- This electrical problem will require testing and troubleshooting starting at the electrical panel that feeds your home electrical circuits.
 This is a problem that requires an experienced qualified licensed electrician.

 How to Troubleshoot and Repair Electrical Wiring